Joanna Baillie: Defending her stage plays

 Initially, Baillie was reluctant to publish her works.
 In a letter to Sir Walter Scott, she wrote, "Were it not that my Brother has expressed a strong wish that I should publish a small vol: of poetry, I should have very little pleasure in the thought."
 This shyness is in keeping with her humble, contented disposition.
 She did not seek acclaim for her poems, but simply wrote them for enjoyment.
 Ironically, they have become better known than her plays.

 However, in an 1804 prefatory address in Miscellaneous Plays, Baillie defended her plays as acting plays.
 The criticism that she had no understanding of practical stagecraft and that her plays were torpid and dull in performance rankled throughout her life, and she was always delighted to hear of a production being mounted, no matter how humble it might be.
 She believed that critics had unfairly labelled her work as closet drama, partly because she was a woman and partly because they had failed to read her prefaces with care.
 She pointed also to the conventions of the theatre in her time, when lavish spectacle on huge stages was the order of the day.
 Her own plays, with their attention to psychological detail, worked best, she argued, in well-lit small theatres where facial expressions could clearly be seen.
 She wrote, "I have wished to leave behind me in the world a few plays, some of which might have a chance of continuing to be acted even in our canvas theatres and barns."
 It is clear that Baillie wanted her plays to be acted, not just read.

 Religious writing

 Growing up as a Presbyterian minister's daughter, religion had always been important to Baillie.
 In 1826 she published The Martyr, a tragedy on religion, intended for reading only.
 In 1831 she entered into public theological debate with a pamphlet, A view of the general tenour of the New Testament regarding the nature and dignity of Jesus Christ, where she analysed the doctrines of order in the Trinity, Arianism, and Socinianism.
+As she mentions in the preface to The Martyr, Baillie was concerned about the "many perplexing and contradictory doctrines" that "churchmen" had added to the Bible.
+Believing that "no Christian — no Protestant Christian, regulates, or at least ought to regulate, his faith by any thing but what appears to him to be really taught in Scripture,” she devoted most of A view of the general tenour of the New Testament regarding the nature and dignity of Jesus Christ to presenting relevant passages in the New Testament so that those with "[g]ood intentions [and] a clear common understanding" could make their own decisions regarding the question of Christ's divinity.
+The Unitarian minister Thomas Sadler, who preached her funeral sermon, appreciated not only "her own free and diligent search after revealed truth" but also the way that she "respected the faithful convictions of others in proportion as she valued her own."